The-alpha-male/printf/README.md

-This is a collaborative ALX printf  project done in C
+This is a collaborative ALX printf  project done by Ronny Munene and Joyliz

-Write a function that produces output according to a format.

-Prototype: int _printf(const char *format, ...);
-Returns: the number of characters printed (excluding the null byte used to end output to strings) write output to stdout, the standard output stream format is a character string.
-The format string is composed of zero or more directives.
-See man 3 printf for more detail.
-You need to handle the following conversion specifiers: c s
+This project is a C implementation that replicates the functionality of the printf function.
+It allows users to write output to the standard output stream (stdout) using a character string as a format.

-%
-You don’t have to reproduce the buffer handling of the C library printf function You don’t have to handle the flag characters
-You don’t have to handle field width
-You don’t have to handle precision
-You don’t have to handle the length modifiers
+The printf function takes a format string as its first argument, followed by additional arguments of various types.
+This project supports all the standard format specifiers, such as %s, %d, and %x, and also includes flags and width modifiers.

+To achieve this, the printf function internally utilizes the write, malloc, free, va_start, va_end, va_copy, and va_arg functions and macros, as described in the man pages.

+This project serves as a valuable resource for anyone aiming to comprehend the behavior of the standard printf function in C, or for those interested in implementing their own version of printf.